Do Isopods Eat Vegetables?

 • Sweet potato

-These foods provide moisture and additional nutrients that may support colony health.
+These foods provide moisture and additional nutrients that may support colony growth.

 Offer Vegetables in Small Amounts

 Vegetables should be offered in small portions.
-Uneaten food can spoil quickly and may encourage mold growth within the enclosure.
+Uneaten food can spoil quickly in humid enclosures and may lead to mold or pest issues.

-Providing small pieces that can be consumed within a day or two helps maintain healthy conditions.
+Providing only what the colony can consume within a day or two helps maintain stable enclosure conditions.

 Our guide on how to feed isopods without causing mold explains how to prevent common feeding problems.